pbflo/Where-Love-Lies-Overhaul/README.md

   - Copied from "Grand Dream City Interiors" from Rejuvenation
 - "Route 2_new"
   - Copied from "Route 2" from Rejuvenation
-  - ToDo: Edit foliage
+  - Edit foliage to be various shades of green
 - "Route 3"
   - Copied from "Route 3" from Rejuvenation
   - Added cutout version of default grass
 - "Sheridan_2"
   - Copied from "Sheridan_2" from Rejuvenation and added the differences from WLL
   - Added "DirtDark" auto-tile
-  - Re-Added bolder and hole
+  - Re-Added boulder and hole
   - Re-Added centered cherry tree
   - Re-Added barrier slopes (retextured)
   - Re-Centered Taelia and Kenneth graphics